-Russian brides and grooms celebrate their wedding day much like romantic couples the world over although they do have certain traditions unique to their country.
+Russian brides and grooms celebrate their wedding day much like romantic couples the world over do so, although they have certain traditions unique to their country.

-June is the traditional month for weddings in Russia, when the sky is usually clear, the weather perfect and the days long.
-Here brides seek out the fanciest dress their budget can afford (usually an elaborate white confection plus a veil) while Russian grooms arrange for an appointment at a civil office where the ceremony and marriage registration can take place.
+June is the traditional month that weddings are held in Russia.
+That's when the sky is usually clear, the weather agreeable and the days long.
+Here brides seek out the fanciest dress their budget can afford (usually an elaborate white confection along with a veil) while Russian grooms arrange for an appointment at a civil office where the ceremony and marriage registration take place.

 Traditions Among Russian Brides and Grooms

 Before the wedding, it’s tradition for Russian grooms to accomplish a few tasks.
-For instance, when he comes to pick up his bride, the groom may be handed a napkin with lipstick prints of the bride and her attendants on it.
-If he can’t pick out his bride’s kiss, he must pay a tribute.
-Grooms who guess wrong may have to cover a shawl with rubles.
+For instance, when he comes to pick up his bride, the groom may be handed a napkin bearing lipstick prints of the bride and her attendants.
+If he can’t pick out his bride’s kiss, he must pay a tribute, such as covering a shawl with rubles.

 Once the Russian bride and groom exit the civil marriage registration office, it’s time for picture taking to commemorate the occasion.
 Friends and family members toss flower petals, coins, and sometimes release butterflies to wish the couple good luck.